AbstractEndeavors/hugpy/README.md

 - standing up model servers without hand-editing systemd units as root,
 - keeping a long conversation from blowing past a model's context window.

-abstractgpt solves these so a heterogeneous pile of hardware behaves like one inference endpoint.
+hugpy solves these so a heterogeneous pile of hardware behaves like one inference endpoint.

 ---